arjuntherajeev/neo4j_issuu_data_analysis/README.md

 > Notice how we access the value using `item.env_doc_id`.
 This style of retrieving the value makes working with `JSON` data on Neo4j a smooth experience!

-Now that we have access to the values of _each_ entry, it is time to creates the Nodes and Relationships.
+Now that we have access to the values of _each_ entry, it is time to create the Nodes and Relationships.
 This is accomplished using the `MERGE` keyword in Neo4j.
 It is _crucial_ to know the difference between `CREATE` and `MERGE`.
 As an example:

 If we execute the following statements (in order):
 ```